inet-framework/inet/doc/src/users-guide/ch-visualization.rst

 pattern.

 The antenna lobe figure is made up of circular arcs, the radiuses of which depend on a base radius, and the gain evaluated at certain angles.
-The :par:`antennaLobeStep` parameter specifies how fine-grained the evaluation is, i.e. it evaluates the gain at every :par:`antennaLobeStep` degrees (10 degrees by default).
+By default, the visualizer evaluates the gain at every 10 degrees, but the evaluation can be made more fine-grained.
 The size of the arcs at the intermittent angles are interpolated.

-The size of the radiation pattern figure is specified by the :par:`AntennaLobeRadius` parameter, in pixels (100 by default).
-It is essentially the base radius, which is increased or decreased according to the gain.
-The :par:`AntennaLobeNormalize` parameter controls whether to display the radiation pattern in a normalized or in an absolute way.
+The size of the radiation pattern figure is specified by the base radius, which is increased or decreased according to the gain.
+The visualizer can display the radiation pattern in a normalized or in an absolute way.
 If it's normalized, the maximum gain is displayed at the given antenna lobe radius.
-If it's absolute, the 0 dB gain is at the given radius (it's absolute by default).
+If it's absolute, the 0 dB gain is at the base radius (it's absolute by default).
 The normalized version produces figures of the same size for different antennas, useful for comparing the gain patterns qualitatively.
 The absolute version produces figures displayed on the same scale, so the patterns can be compared quantitatively.
 The visualizer indicates the 0 dB gain and the maximum gain with dashed circles on the radiation pattern figure.

-The :par:`antennaLobeLogarithmicScale` parameter controls how sensitive the visualization is to changes in the antenna's gain.
+If the visualization mode is set to logarithmic, a scale value controls how sensitive the visualization is to changes in the antenna's gain.
 If the parameter is set too low, the fine details of the radiation pattern are not visible (large changes in gain are visualized as small changes in the lobe shape distance).
 If it is too high, detail are lost again, as even small changes from the base radius result in 0 shape distance).
-There is an optimal range for this value, depending on the individual antenna characteristics (antennas with little variation need a higher value in order for the variation to be clearly visible/prominent. similarly, antennas with high variation need a lower value).
+There is an optimal range for this value, depending on the individual antenna characteristics to be clearly visible.
+Similarly, antennas with high variation need a lower value).
+(antennas with little variation need a higher value in order for the variation

 .. _ug:sec:visualization:the-infrastructure: